openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

-If one operand (or neither operand) is of type ``int``, then the numeric promotion must be used first to widen it to type ``int``.
+If one operand (or neither operand) is of type ``int``, then the numeric promotion must be used to widen it first to type ``int``.

-Any integer type value can be converted to or from any numeric type.
+Any integer type value can be converted to or from any numeric type (see :ref:`Numeric Types`).

 Conversions between integer types and type ``boolean`` are not allowed.